 How Pink Floyd’s ‘Another Brick in the Wall’ Got Banned in South Africa

 Life imitated art in early 1980 when South African school children, fed up with an inferior apartheid-era education system, took to chanting the lyrics of Pink Floyd's "Another Brick in the Wall (Part II)."
-The song, with its memorable line stating, "We don't need no education," had held the top spot on the local charts for almost three months, a total of seven weeks longer than it did in America.
+The song, with a memorable line stating "We don't need no education," had held the top spot on the local charts for almost three months, a total of seven weeks longer than it did in America.

 By May 2, 1980, the South African government had issued a ban on "Another Brick in the Wall," creating international headlines.
 "That apartheid government imposed a cultural blockade, so to speak, on certain songs – including mine," Pink Floyd's Roger Waters lamented in a talk with the Guardian.